Markus-Hefner/Portfolio-Project-3/README.md

 - Removing piece from the list that the user no longer wants to practice at all.
 - Editing pieces after they have been added.

+## Technology

+- Codeanywhere was used to write and edit the code.
+- GitHub was used to store the code.
+- Heroku was used to deploy the code in Code Institute's mock terminal.